verhovsky/books-futures-explained/src/2_waker_context.md

 fn main() {
     let mut data = Data {a: 3, b: 2};
-    // vtable is like special purpose array of pointer-length types with a fixed
+    // vtable is like a special purpose array of pointer-length types with a fixed
-    // format where the three first values has a special meaning like the
+    // format where the three first values have a special meaning like the
     // length of the array is encoded in the array itself as the second value. let vtable = vec![
         0,            // pointer to `Drop` (which we're not implementing here)